darktable-org/dtdocs/content/module-reference/processing-modules/color-zones.md

 ---
 title: color zones
 id: color-zones
-applicable-version: 3.8
+applicable-version: 4.6
 tags:
 working-color-space: Lab
 view: darkroom
 masking: true
 ---

-Selectively adjust the lightness, saturation and hue of pixels based on their current lightness, saturation and hue.
+Selectively adjust the lightness, chroma and hue of pixels based on their current lightness, chroma and hue.

-This module works in CIE LCh color space, which separates pixels into _lightness_, chroma (_saturation_) and _hue_ components.
-It allows you to manipulate the lightness, saturation and hue of targeted groups of pixels through the use of [curves](../../darkroom/processing-modules/curves.md).
+This module works in CIE LCh color space, which separates pixels into _lightness_, chroma and _hue_ components.
+It allows you to manipulate the lightness, chroma and hue of targeted groups of pixels through the use of [curves](../../darkroom/processing-modules/curves.md).

-You first need to choose whether you wish to adjust (select) pixels based on their lightness, saturation or hue.
-You can then use three curves, on their respective tabs, to adjust the lightness, saturation and hue of ranges of pixels selected via this method.
+You first need to choose whether you wish to adjust (select) pixels based on their lightness, chroma or hue.
+You can then use three curves, on their respective tabs, to adjust the lightness, chroma and hue of ranges of pixels selected via this method.

 ---